PackagePages/LaravelPackage.com/docs/02-development-environment.md

 }
 ```

-You can now require your local package in the Laravel application using your choosen namespace of the package.
+You can now require your local package in the Laravel application using your chosen namespace of the package.
 Following our example, this would be:

 ```bash
 composer require johndoe/blogpackage